 Keep in mind that cramping many volumes in only one box will make it extremely heavy to carry.
 That is why the smartest thing you can do is to pack them in smaller and solid boxes with the weight you can handle.
 The measures of an ideal moving box are 17”x12 3/8”x 12 3/8”.
 Here are some other, more detailed packing tips to make book transportation secure when relocating:

-- Fill all the gaps with other items from your household such as T-shirts, towels, socks, etc;
+- Fill all the gaps with other items from your household such as old T-shirts, if you haven’t donated old clothes already,

 - Seal the top of the box and reinforce the bottom with double layers of packing tape.